thomaspayton/CSHARP-QA/README.md

 special method of the class which gets automatically whenever an instance of the class is created

 Q: When can var be used to declare a variable and how is the type for the variable determined?

 Q: What is an abstract class?
+designed to be inherited by subclasses that either implement or override its methods

 Q: What is an interface?
+definitions for a group of related functionalities that a class or a struct

 Q: What is a method?
+ a code block that contains a series of statements.

 Q: What is a property?
+a member that provides a flexible tool to read and write the value of a private field

 Q: What is an access specifier?
 Q: What access specifiers are supported and what do they mean?

 Q: What is a collection?
+specialized classes for data storage and retrieval.

 Q: What is a Hash Table?
+represents a collection of key-and-value pairs that are organized based on the hash code of the key